global-ls/global-ls.github.io/_pages/ercproject/events.md

 Due to the Covid-19 crisis, the congress has been postponed for **17-20 June 2021**.
 The panel will take place in a virtual setting on **29 June 2020**.
 {: .notice--warning}

+Participants:
+Laura Fólica (Open University of Catalonia): "The translation of indigenous languages in Latin American avant-garde literary journals of the first half of the 20th century"
+Elisabet Carbó (Open University of Catalonia):"The internationalization of Catalan Culture: an overview"
+Maud Gonne (University of Namur):"Between Belgium, Flanders and the Others.
+Literary translation practices and beliefs in Wallonia (1850-1930)"
+Ana Kvirikashvili (Open University of Catalonia):"15 years of translations (1995-2020): from the creation of a Georgian literary field to the internationalization of a minor literature"
-Participants: Laura Fólica (Open University of Catalonia), Elisabet Carbó (Open University of Catalonia), Maud Gonne (University of Namur), Ana Kvirikashvili (Open University of Catalonia), Ondrej Vimr (Czech Academy of Sciences, Institute of Czech Literature), Golda van der Meer (University of Barcelona)
+Ondrej Vimr (Czech Academy of Sciences, Institute of Czech Literature):"Modelling International Trajectories of a Literature.
+The Case of Czech Literature since 1945"
+Golda van der Meer (University of Barcelona):"From self-translation to the world: the case of Deborah Vogel and the “choice” of the Yiddish language"

 Panel organised by **Ana Kvirikashvili**, **Elisabet Carbó** and **Diana Roig Sanz**